-Snapchat is considered one of the titans of the social media industry, and as many know, to stay on top you must find ways to innovate.
+Snapchat is considered one of the titans of the social media industry, and as many know, to stay on top, you must find ways to innovate.
 The social media magnate has not backed down from this challenge and used AR as one of the avenues to improve upon its platform.
-In 2021, Snapchat announced that it would be investing heavily in augmented reality.
-Previously, Snapchat had incorporated AR into its platform by means of Snapchat Lenses and Filters.
+In 2021, Snapchat announced it would invest heavily in augmented reality.
+Previously, Snapchat had incorporated AR into its platform by utilizing Snapchat Lenses and Filters.
 Lenses and filters are features within the app that allows users to use their camera screens to turn their faces into something completely different.
-Examples include puppies, butterflies, and all sorts of other funky faces.
-Snapchat also recently added a scan feature into their app which lets users scan items such as plants or animals and then Scan identifies the objects.
+Examples include puppies, butterflies, and all sorts of other funky looks.
+Snapchat also recently added a scan feature into their app, letting users scan items such as plants or animals and then identify the objects.

 Snapchat and UX

 Snapchat’s use of AR enhances its user experience in many ways.
-For starters, the experiences provided by Snapchat Lenses and Filters provide users with a form of entertainment that is unique to Snapchat’s app.
+For starters, the experiences of Snapchat Lenses and Filters provide users with a form of entertainment unique to Snapchat’s app.
 Features such as Snapchat Scan allow users to interact with the world around them by learning more about it.

 How Snapchat Relates to the Bigger Picture

 Snap Inc is more urgently adopting augmented reality with the release of their new AR glasses.
-The leaders of Snap Inc believe that AR technology is the future, and claim that technologies such as AR glasses will be as common as smartphones one day.
-If major companies such as Snap Inc are willing to voice their excitement in this strong of a manner, then there is a high probability that AR technology will not be leaving us anytime soon.
+The leaders of Snap Inc believe that AR technology is the future and claim that technologies such as AR glasses will be as common as smartphones one day.
+If major companies such as Snap Inc are willing to voice their excitement in this decisive manner, then there is a high probability that AR technology will not be leaving us anytime soon.

 This concludes our list of the top five AR apps as of 2021.
-By now you probably have gained some new insights into how augmented reality and UX design can be incorporated into your business.
-However, you may still have questions regarding these topics, and that is why we are here to assist you.
+You probably have gained some new insights into how augmented reality and UX design can be incorporated into your business.
+However, you may still have questions regarding these topics, which is why we are here to assist you.
 Please feel free to contact us at designial.com.
 We will be more than happy to help.